audio-visual/talking-head-generation--vico-challenge-2023-/README.md

 # Training for method1
 **Inspirition:** The movement pattern of a person's lips is positively correlated with their facial appearance.
 For example, if a person's lips are large, their range of lip movement is also greater compared to those with small lips.

-**Traning Difference:** We use the arcface model to extract face features from the first frame, and feed these the the original emotional-prediction transformer.
+**Traning difference:** We use the arcface model to extract face features from the first frame, and feed these the the original emotional-prediction transformer.
 The results prove that the improvement in this step helps to improve the final lip-speech consistency under limited training data (only 430 items)